 Assign permissions to your users according to their roles regarding encryption and key management.
-Some users need permission to select data for encryption, while other users require combinations of permissions to work with certificates or tenant secrets.
-You can enable these permissions for user profiles just like you would any other user permission.
+Some users need permission to select data for encryption, while other users require combinations of permissions to work with certificates or key material.
+Enable these permissions for user profiles just like you would any other user permission.